Words: Ashley Watson

 We parted ways the following morning by the stream we had camped by; Ernie pointed South West and we three towards the North East.
 As we crossed the threshold back into London, I felt incredibly lucky to have had this experience.
 I knew it was going to be a good one.

-These were a few of the items that held there own on this trip:
+These were a few of the items that held their own on this trip:

 We’d like to thank to Blackhorse Lane Atelier, Stay Exposed, Redwing & Vango for supporting this expedition.